New, intelligent life-cycle information management from the beginning of the project - Case: Raahen Voima

 The ALMA® system ensures that the invaluable information and know-how generated over the plant’s lifecycle is not lost to the organisation.
 Instead, it will be stored in a single system and be available on a real-time basis to all who need it.

-ALMA Consulting Oy Ltd offers a full range of software services from commissioning and development to maintenance, support and training.
+Vitec ALMA Ltd offers a full range of software services from commissioning and development to maintenance, support and training.
 ALMA® is registered trade mark and it has been in the market since 1986.